themi/magrav/hat-pack/00-overview.md

 ## GOALS
-* Make a plasma powered vehicle for planet-wide and space travel
+* Space exploration for anyone is a real and common-place activity.

 ## PURPOSES
 * The human race no longer dependant on fossil based fuels to produce energy.